awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 ## Troubleshooting patch compliance report generation<a name="patch-compliance-reports-troubleshooting"></a>

-Use the following information to help you troubleshoot problems with generating patch compliance report generation\.
+Use the following information to help you troubleshoot problems with generating patch compliance report generation in Patch Manager, a capability of AWS Systems Manager\.

 **Topics**
 + [A message reports that the AWS\-SystemsManager\-PatchSummaryExportRolePolicy policy is corrupted](#patch-compliance-reports-troubleshooting-1)